This is a slightly modified version of the original post from August 1, 2014

 You also have three heads of lettuce that you must get rid of before you can cross the finish line.
 I’m not sure why anyone would decide to take lettuce with them on a race.
 Perhaps the lettuce is a metaphor for cash that must be spent on energy drinks throughout the day, because there’s no way carrots are going to give you the kind of buzz you need to make it though the arithmetic needed to be the first over the state line, or whatever it is.

 I would certainly play this one again.
 I didn’t mind the math, and I felt like I had to make some meaningful decisions.
 If you can find a copy, I would encourage you to give it a try.
 There are some rule variations that add random effects when you land on the hare squares, but I would suggest that you avoid those.
 Don’t try and make this game into something that it is not.
-Hare and Tortoise is kind of like a graphing calculator hidden inside of a stuffed animal, which is probably something that’s really popular in Japan.
-You can quote me on that, Mark Jackson.
+Hare and Tortoise is like a graphing calculator hidden inside of a stuffed animal.